lindsaykwardell/elm-vue-bridge/docs/README.md

     link: /introduction
     type: secondary
 features:
+  - title: Functional Programming
+    details: Try out Elm, a delightful functional programming language, in your existing application.
   - title: Elm as Components
-    details: Import Elm modules, and wrap them in a custom Vue component for easy integration in a Vue app.
+    details: Import Elm modules, and wrap them in a custom Vue component for simple integration in a Vue app.
   - title: Easy Integration
     details: Configuring an existing Vue app to render Elm modules is a snap.
-  - title: Functional Programming
-    details: Try out Elm, a delightful functional programming language, in your existing application.
 footer: MIT Licensed | Made by Lindsay Wardell
 ---